boazbk/tcs/lec_03a_computing_every_function.md

 ```

 Using such transformations, we can prove the following theorem.
-Once again we omit the (not too insightful) full formal proof, though see [conditionalsugarthmpython](){.ref} for some hints on how to obtain it.
+Once again we omit the (not too insightful) full formal proof, though see [functionsynsugarthmpython](){.ref} for some hints on how to obtain it.

 > ### {.theorem title="Conditional statements synctatic sugar" #conditionalsugarthm }
 Let NAND-CIRC-IF be the programming language NAND-CIRC augmented with `if`/`then`/`else` statements for allowing code to be conditionally executed based on whether a variable is equal to $0$ or $1$.